Skip to content

 The final bot provided is a QueryBot.
 This bot lets you query a collection of documents.
 To use it, you have two options:

-1. Pass in a list of paths to text files, or
+1. Pass in a list of paths to text files and make Llamabot create a new collection for them, or

-2. Pass in a session name of a previously instantiated QueryBot that model.
+2. Pass in the collection_name of a previously instantiated QueryBot model.
 (This will load the previously-computed text index into memory.)

 from llamabot import QueryBot